Shared Library (DLL)#

 You can cross-compile by forcing a non-native bitness by using the additional flags -DFORCE_BITNESS_32=ON and -DFORCE_BITNESS_64=ON.

-1. If you use Visual Studio, you will need to replace the visual studio version with the version that you are using.
-Running the command cmake at the command prompt will tell you what generators are supported
+1. If using Visual Studio, replace the Visual Studio version with the version that you are using (see Note below).
+Running the command cmake at the command prompt will tell you which generators are supported

 For 64-bit DLL (Watch out for the 64-bit flag with Win64):